python/cpython/Doc/library/os.rst

    - :const:`time.CLOCK_MONOTONIC`
    - :const:`time.CLOCK_BOOTTIME` (Since Linux 3.15)

    If *clockid* is :const:`time.CLOCK_REALTIME`, a settable system-wide real-time clock is used.
 If system clock is changed, timer setting need to be updated.
 To cancel timer when system clock is changed, see :const:`TFD_TIMER_CANCEL_ON_SET`.

-   If *clockid* is :const:`time.CLOCK_MONOTONIC`, A nonsettable monotonically increasing clock is used.
-Even if system clock is changed, timer setting will be not affected.
+   If *clockid* is :const:`time.CLOCK_MONOTONIC`, a non-settable monotonically increasing clock is used.
+Even if the system clock is changed, the timer setting will not be affected.

    If *clockid* is :const:`time.CLOCK_BOOTTIME`, same as :const:`time.CLOCK_MONOTONIC` except it includes any time that the system is suspended.